couchbase/docs-operator/couchbaseCliGuide.md

 Note that the cluster is being managed by the couchbase-operator.
 Therefore, certain administration tasks such as add/remove nodes and buckets will be reverted by the operator.

-**couchbase-cli as kubernetes job**
+**couchbase-cli as Kubernetes job**

-The most secure way to use the couchbase-cli with your kubernetes cluster is to run as batch jobs.
+The most secure way to use the couchbase-cli with your Kubernetes cluster is to run as batch jobs.
 This option allows you to hide the username and password of your cluster by allowing the use of secrets.
 For example, you can run a collect info job using the same secret provided in the cluster spec:

 ```console
 $ kubectl create -f https://packages.couchbase.com/kubernetes/beta/couchbase-cli-collect-logs.yaml